Axway/amplify-central/content/en/docs/integrate_with_central/customize_ard_crd.md

 ## Customize access request screen

-To customize the access request screen, you will need an AccessRequestDefinition.
-This object will contain the screen definition of the information required to provision access to a Service and the output the provider want to return to his consumer.
-This object is scope per environment meaning if you have multiple environments, you will need to duplicate the access request definition for each individual environment.
+To customize the access request screen, you need an `AccessRequestDefinition`.
+This object will contain the screen definition of the information required to provision access to a Service and the output the provider wants to return to the consumer.
+This object is scoped per environment, meaning that if you have multiple environments, you must duplicate the access request definition for each individual environment.

 Name of the object: **AccessRequestDefinition**